w-schwier/viagogo/README.md

 ### User Stories

-As a music enthusiast, so they I can conveniently go to a gig, I want to a list of the nearest gigs with ticket prices.
+As a music enthusiast, so that I can conveniently go to a gig, I want to a list of the nearest gigs with ticket prices.

 ### Challenges